noiseprotocol/noise_spec/noise.md

 protocol.
 Ephemeral key pairs are short-term key pairs that are created and destroyed during the protocol.

-The parties may have prior knowledge of each other's static public keys, before executing a Noise protocol.
+The parties may have prior knowledge of each other's public keys, before executing a Noise protocol.
 This is represented by "pre-messages" that both parties use to initialize their session state.